section-engineering-education/engineering-education/articles/what-is-anti-virus-software/index.md

 In this article we are more interested in the identification part.
 Identification and forensics can be split up into two main parts: [static malware analysis and dynamic malware analysis](https://en.wikipedia.org/wiki/Malware_analysis).
 There are many other forms of analysis such as memory and resource use forensics, web and network analysis and specific sandboxing techniques.
 However, that is beyond the scope of this blog post.

 ### Malware Analysis
-*This this not by far a comprehensive list of Malware Analysis but more of an overview.
-There will be a reading list for those who are more interested in the nitty-gritty details.* ;)
+*This is nowhere near a comprehensive list of Malware Analysis but more of an overview.
+There will be a reading list for those who are more interested in the nitty-gritty details.*

 #### Static Malware Analysis
 Static malware analysis is a way of examining code without executing it on your device.
 There are many techniques and tools, both paid and open-source that help carry out forensic investigation.
 The following tools and techniques are: